Polls closing in Georgia runoff as Warnock, Walker hope to take final Senate seat

 Last month, Walker, 60, ran more than 200,000 votes behind Republican Gov. Brian Kemp after a campaign dogged by his meandering campaign speeches and by damaging allegations, including claims that he paid for two former girlfriends’ abortions — accusations that he denied.

-Voting went smoothly Tuesday, despite some cold, rainy conditions in some parts early in the day.
+Voting went smoothly despite some cold, rainy conditions in some parts early Tuesday.
 Stephanie Jackson Ali, policy director for the progressive New Georgia Project Action Fund, said the group had seen few issues around the state, with lines advancing and equipment issues being addressed promptly.

 Voting Tuesday in Atlanta, Tom Callaway praised the Republican Party’s strength in Georgia and said he’d supported Kemp in the opening round of voting.
 But he cast his ballot for Warnock because he didn’t think “Herschel Walker has the credentials to be a senator.”